UBitSandBox/HYBRID-REST-DOC/source/includes/_security_class.md

 ### Body Parameters
 Parameter | Type | Description
 --------- | ----------- | -----------
-TITLE * | string | German title of the security class TITLE_F | string | French title of the security class TITLE_I | string | Italian title of the security class TITLE_E | string | English title of the security class
+title * | string | German title of the security class titleF | string | French title of the security class titleI | string | Italian title of the security class titleE | string | English title of the security class

 <aside class="notice">
 Parameters marked with an asterisk (*) are mandatory.